Mallet finger occurs when you cannot straighten your finger. When you do try to straighten it, the tip of your finger remains bent toward your palm.

 When it is time for your splint to come off, your health care provider will examine how well your finger has healed.
 Swelling in your finger when you are no longer wearing the splint may be a sign that the tendon has not healed yet.
 You may need another x-ray of your finger.

-If your finger has not healed at the end of treatment, your health care provider may recommend another 4 weeks of wearing the splint.
+If your finger has not healed at the end of treatment, your provider may recommend another 4 weeks of wearing the splint.

 Call your doctor if: